If I plan to go on an International Exchange, should I talk to an Academic Advisor beforehand?

 What are my options if I missed the drop deadline?

-Generally, if students have missed the drop deadline, then they must finish the course, however they can speak with an Advisor to discuss other options that may be available.
+Generally, if students have missed the last day to withdraw from a course, then they must finish the course, however they can speak with an Advisor to discuss other options that may be available.

 What effect does a WDR have on my academic record?